 Disjointed data distorts shipment visibility in supply chains, creating a cascade of issues and stifling initiative.
 For instance, customer service is blind to transportation disruptions, leading to poor customer experiences.
 Further, transportation carriers are unaware of the products they transport.
 Thus, they are not proactive when product priorities change.
 Moreover, supply chain operations routinely take actions resulting in unintended consequences, while planners lack the full picture.
 Lastly, finance only discovers budget overruns weeks later.
 What’s more, these visibility gaps not only cause mishaps but also prevent supply chains from seizing opportunities, optimizing performance, leveraging tech innovations, and staying competitive.

 The root of the problem?
 Supply chains have disconnected, incomplete, and duplicated shipping data, Thus, there is no single source of truth (SSOT) that unifies shipment visibility.
 In this article, I’ll examine why we can’t leverage our shipping data to track every activity, every move.
 Moreover, this visibility problem is more than just a “Where’s My Stuff?” type problem.
 In fact this problem extends to many types of shipment visibility from initial planning through final payment and post-shipping analysis.
 The good news is there is a promising digital framework for shipment visibility.
-Indeed, this shipping data framework has the missing link to unify shipping data and establish one source of truth.
+Indeed, this Intelligent Shipping Data Framework has the missing link to unify shipping data and establish one source of truth.

 1. Our Shipment Visibility Problem: Why We Can’t Track Every Move from Planning to Profit.